rickreyhsig/AcmeDayCareCenter2/README.md

 Uses HTTP Basic Authentication.

-The project specification are included as a docx file.
+The project specs are included as a docx file.